johnwcowan/r7rs-work/BottomScheme.md

 * 110 - pointer to string (padded to multiple of 64 bits, preceded by a 48-bit fixnum length)
 * 111 - pointer to procedure, symbol, or record (first word points to a type object)

+In order to make pointers more efficient, we can flip the top 12 bits before storing them.
+That way all pointers and fixnums will Just Work, and doubles will simply need to be flipped back.